sverger/Cell_separation_analysis/README.md

 Settings:
 =========
 - Download/open the script "Cell_separation_analysis.py"
-- Before running the script, define the paramenters in the section called "Parameters".
+- Before running the script, define the paramenters in the section of the script called "Parameters".
 - Define a directory containing all the data to analyse and compare (updir).
 - Define the pixel size of your image in micrometer (pixel_size).
 - Define min and max area of crack to eliminate areas that are too small (min), and/or the background (max).